-A company that heads a group - alone or jointly with another group company - prepares consolidated financial statements that include the financial data of (article 406-1 NCC):
+An entity that heads a group - alone or jointly with another group entity - prepares consolidated financial statements that include the financial data of (article 406-1 NCC):

-- the group head (the parent company);
+- the group head (the parent entity);

-- the subsidiaries in the group;
+- · the subsidiaries in the group;

-- other group companies; and
+- other group entities; and

-- other companies over which it has control or over which it performs the central management.
+- other entities over which it has control or over which it performs the central management.

-If the financial data of the parent company has been included in the consolidated financial statements, an abridged profit and loss account of the parent company suffices, which discloses only the income from participating interests after taxation as a separate item.
+If the financial data of the parent entity has been included in the consolidated financial statements, an abridged profit and loss account of the parent entity suffices, which discloses only the income from participating interests after taxation as a separate item.
 The adoption of this exemption must be disclosed in the notes to the consolidated financial statements (article 402 NCC).
 Article 402 NCC does not apply to Public Interest Entities (OOBs) as referred to in article 398-7 NCC (refer to the glossary of terms).